 - 1. Exhibit facial expressions that are respectful and appropriate to given situational contexts. - 2.
 Use eye contact that is appropriate, expected and comfortable to others. - 3.
 Use body and head movements that support comfortable communication with others. - 4.
 Respect others' personal space regarding position of self during interactions. - 5.
 Place self in a non-confrontational position in relation to others during interactions. - 6.
-Maintain an erect posture and gait. - 7.
-Use appropriate gestures. - 8.
+Use appropriate gestures. - 7.
 Demonstrate appropriate and modest body positions while standing, walking and sitting.